amrbekheit/livelesson-git/README.md

 Owner Feature

-New rule for branch main
+New rule test for branch main